Top 100 most visited websites in the US (as of 2021)

-Most of the other sites on the list are recognisable brands to those of us English speakers, but a few aren’t.
+Most of the other sites on the list are recognizable brands to those of us English speakers, but a few aren’t.

 For example, the 12th most visited website in the world—by organic traffic, at least—is vk.com.
-It looks like this is a popular Russian social network popular amongst Russians, Ukrainians, Kazhaks, Belarusians, and Turks.
+It looks like this is a popular Russian social network popular amongst Russians, Ukrainians, Kazakhs, Belarusians, and Turks.

 I signed up to see which it was like, and it looked uncannily similar to Facebook at first glance.

 Another example is the 29th most visited website in the world: uol.com.br.
-According to Wikipedia, “UOL is the world’s largest Portuguese speaking portal, which is organised in 42 thematic stations with more than 1,000 news sources and 7 million pages.”
+According to Wikipedia, “UOL is the world’s largest Portuguese speaking portal, and it is organized in 42 thematic stations with more than 1,000 news sources and 7 million pages.”

 That probably explains why almost all (98.2%) of its organic traffic comes from Brazil.